Monyealogan/Monyealogan/README.md

 ## 🚀 **About Me**

 🎓 I’m **Monyea Logan**, a passionate software developer currently enrolled at **Western Governors University (WGU)**, where I’m pursuing a **Bachelor’s in Software Engineering**.
-I’m set to graduate by the end of **October 2024**, and along the way, I’ve earned certifications in both **Front-End** and **Back-End Development**.
+I’m set to graduate by the end of **November 2024**, and along the way, I’ve earned certifications in both **Front-End** and **Back-End Development**.
 My journey into software development started unexpectedly when I stumbled across it, and soon I fell in love with the process of creating something from scratch.
 The thrill of turning ideas into functional applications drives me every day.

 👨‍💻 With a deep interest in **open-source projects** and **app development**, I’ve built up solid experience working on various applications, both front-end and back-end.
 I enjoy collaborating with others, constantly learning, and pushing boundaries to develop innovative solutions.
 Currently, I’m diving deeper into **Java**, **C#**, and exploring more **React** and **Node.js** to enhance my skills.